Qixi-art/temporal-subgraph-classification/README.md

 As for any machine learning problem, we first need to define what the samples are.
 In this case, we only have the network as a whole for each of the classes.
 So, we need to break it up.
 A fairly reasonable way to partition the network is to break it into time-windows with variable sizes that span fixed amount of time - delta.

-Simply put, I first sort the network (which is a list of timestamped edges) by the timestamp value, then I form time-windows that span 24-hour period (our choice of delta).
+Simply put, I first sort the network (which is a list of timestamped edges) by the timestamp value and then form time-windows that span 24-hour period (our choice of delta).
 From here, I build 2 datasets:
 * each sample is a single window
 * each sample is a concatenation of itself and its two neighboring windows